Hi, I am a graduate student in the University of Michigan mainly interested in algebraic and complex geometry. My advisor is Mircea Mustaţă.

 Fujino gave a proof for the semi-ampleness of the moduli part in the canonical bundle formula in the case when the general fibers are K3 surfaces of Abelain varieties.
 We show a similar statement when the general fibers are primitive symplectic varieties.
 This answers a question of Fujino raised in the same article.
 Moreover, using the structure theory of varieties with trivial first Chern class, we reduce the question of semi-ampleness in the case of families of K-trivial varieties to a question when the general fibers satisfy a slightly weaker Calabi-Yau condition.

-(2) The intersection cohomology Hodge module of toric varieties (with Sridhar Venkatesh), available at arXiv
+(2) The intersection cohomology Hodge module of toric varieties (with Sridhar Venkatesh), in revision (arXiv)

 (See Abstract)